-Here are some insights on how to optimize your legal department’s growth while being more proactive and strategic in how GCs can advise the business.
+Here are some insights on how to optimize your legal department’s growth while being more proactive and strategic in how GC can advise the business.

 Empowering in-house teams through technology